Utö Atmospheric

 The Utö Atmospheric and Marine Research Station of Finnish Meteorological Institute is located on Utö Island (59º 46'50N, 21º 22'23E) at the outermost edge of the Archipelago Sea, facing the Baltic proper.

-Location of the Utö Atmospheric and Marine Research Station at the edge to the Northern Baltic Proper, and scenery from the cliff.
+Location of the Utö Atmospheric and Marine Research Station at the edge to the Northern Baltic Proper, and a scenery from the cliffs.

 FMI started meteorological observations on the island already in 1881.
 The marine temperature and salinity record at Utö Deep dates back to 1900, being one of the longest in the whole Baltic Sea.